Rules

-2013 Rules and Regulations
+2019 Rules and Regulations

--Division #2 Targeted Promotion: The “Targeted Promotion” Division is designed for college students or more professional competitors who have experience with film making.
+– Division #1 Indy Pro: The Indy Pro division is designed for college students and more professional competitors who have experience with film making.
 This division offers the greatest amount of prizes and awards but the criteria and judging is the most challenging.
-Themes and requirements will be revealed in person at high noon in Kanab at Parry Lodge to start off the race and all filming must take place in Kane County at revealed locations.

 Who Can Race?
 Anyone with a camera and passion to make film are encouraged to participate.
 Anyone ranging from middle school, to college students to professional filmmakers can compete in this event.
-There are three primary categories in the competition consisting of amateurs and professionals.
+There are two primary categories in the competition consisting of amateurs and professionals.
 We encourage you to exercise discretion when deciding which category to enter.
 We want amateur teams competing with other amateur teams, and professional teams categorized with other professional teams.

 Registration Deadline: Registrations will be allowed at the door.